ljaime-hernandez/My-Obsidian-Vault/HTB/Network Enumeration With Nmap/Host Enumeration/Host Discovery.md

 Based on the last result, find out which operating system it belongs to.
 Submit the name of the operating system as result.

+`windows`
+* we got the OS information from the IP TTL (time to live), it differs on all OS, please review [this link](https://subinsb.com/default-device-ttl-values/) for more information.